curl/everything-curl/source/style.md

 for maintaining this even in the modern era of large and high resolution
 screens:

 1. Narrower columns are easier to read than wide ones.
-There's a reason newspapers have used columns for decades or centuries.
+There is a reason newspapers have used columns for decades or centuries.

 2. Narrower columns allow developers to more easily view multiple pieces of code